-9 Fun Things To Do in Florida That You Don't Want To Miss This Winter
+9 Fun Things to Do in Florida That You Don't Want to Miss in Winter

 Florida isn't called the Sunshine State for nothing.
 Southerners—along with people from all over the country—flock to the coastal state year-round for white sand beaches, clear blue waters, and warm, sunny weather.

 As much as we love summer vacations on Scenic Highway 30A or down at the Keys, there is just as much to love about Florida come wintertime.
 From December through February, this state packs in special things you don't want to miss, from Christmas festivities at Walt Disney World to migrating manatees (that you can snorkel with!) to the biggest NASCAR race of the year.
 A Florida winter really is as sunny as it gets.

 Here are nine of the best things to do in Florida during the winter.

 Snorkel With the Manatees at Three Sisters Springs in Crystal River